 4.4.
-Behavioral evidence in line with cholinergic retrieval states

-Although it has been difficult to directly test the predictions of these computational models in humans, several recent studies have tested these predictions indirectly.
-If the exchange between encoding and retrieval modes is modulated by acetylcholine, then each state should linger on the order of seconds, consistent with the known timecourse of cholinergic modulation of the hippocampus (Hasselmo and Fehlau, 2001; Meeter et al., 2004).
-This time-varying aspect of cholinergic modulation has motivated studies that use the temporal dynamics of behavior as an indirect window into cholinergic modulation of retrieval states (Duncan et al. 2012b; Duncan and Shohamy, 2016; Patil and Duncan, 2018).
+Behavioral evidence in line with cholinergic retrieval states exchange between encoding and retrieval modes is modulated by acetylcholine, then each state should linger on the order of seconds, consistent with the known timecourse of cholinergic modulation of the hippocampus (Hasselmo & Fehlau, 2001; Meeter et al., 2004).
+This time-varying aspect of cholinergic modulation has motivated studies that use the temporal dynamics of behavior as an indirect window into cholinergic modulation of retrieval states (Duncan, Sadanand, et al., 2012; Duncan & Shohamy, 2016; Patil & Duncan, 2018).
 These studies typically manipulate novelty and familiarity as a proxy for variable cholinergic levels, as more acetylcholine is released in the hippocampus when rodents explore a novel vs. familiar environment (Giovannini et al., 2001).
 Therefore, exposure to novel stimuli should increase acetylcholine release and bias the hippocampus toward an encoding state.
-Conversely, exposure to familiar stimuli should decrease acetylcholine release in the hippocampus, leading to a retrieval state and, thus, enhanced retrieval success.
+Conversely, exposure to familiar stimuli should decrease acetylcholine release in the hippocampus, leading to a retrieval state and thus enhanced retrieval success.